tidalcycles/strudel/packages/transpiler/README.md

 # @strudel.cycles/transpiler

+**DEPRECATION NOTE**: This package is old and won't get any updates!
+The newer version goes by the name of [@strudel/transpiler](https://www.npmjs.com/package/@strudel/transpiler).

 This package contains a JS code transpiler with the following features:

 - add locations of mini notation strings (double quoted or backticked) for highlighting